This page guides you through Git setup and contribution process.

 Pull requests are made to

 apache/incubator-rocketmq repository on Github.

-In the Github UI you should pick the master branch to target the PR as described in the section for committers.
+In the Github UI you should pick the master branch as target of the PR.

-You pull request will be reviewed and commented by committers, and issues can be discussed the contribution in progress.
+You pull request will be reviewed and commented by committers, and issues can be discussed.
 When all reviewers are positive on the pull request, it will be merged.

 Merging a PR (yours or contributors)

 Start with reading GitHub PR merging locally.
 Remember that pull requests are equivalent to a remote github branch with potentially a multitude of commits.
 In this case it is recommended to squash remote commit history to have one commit per issue, rather than merging in a multitude of contributor’s commits.
 In order to do that, as well as to close the PR at the same time, it is recommended to use squash commits.
 Merging pull requests are equivalent to a “pull” of a contributor’s branch:

 git checkout master # switch to local master branch git pull apache master # fast-forward to current remote HEAD git pull --squash https://github.com/cuser/incubator-rocketmq.git ROCKETMQ-xxxx # merge to master

 --squash ensures all PR history is squashed into single commit, and allows committer to use his/her own message.
 Please refer to git help for merge or pull for more information about